craig-davis/wr250r/wr250r/_articles/tire-guide.md

 	<img src='{{ site.staticContentUrl }}articles/wr250r-mitas-c16-c17.jpg' class='img-responsive img-rounded'/>
 </a>

-Not as common, but increasing in popularity, the Mitas C16 (90/90R-21) and C17 (100/100R-18) have been known to perform very well on both the street and the dirt.
+This primarily dirt setup is increasing in popularity.
+The Mitas C16 (90/90R-21) and C17 (100/100R-18) have been known to perform very well on both the street and the dirt.

 {{!-- Shinko Trail Master 705 ? --}}